-As at the date of this Registration Document, the (external) statutory and group auditor under applicable corporate and banking laws is Ernst & Young AG, Maagplatz 1, 8005 Zurich, Switzerland (since 1989).
+As at the date of this Registration Document, the statutory auditor is Ernst & Young AG, Maagplatz 1, 8005 Zurich, Switzerland (since 1989).

 Pursuant to § 11 and 18 of the Cantonal Bank Act, the auditor is elected by the Cantonal Council for a two-year term of office, must be recognized by FINMA and is entered in the register of the Federal Audit Oversight Authority (FAOA; Eidgenössische Revisionsaufsichtsbehörde) which is responsible for the auditor.
-On May 30, 2022, the Cantonal Council confirmed the election of Ernst & Young AG as the auditor for the years 2023 and 2024.
+On May 27, 2024, the Cantonal Council confirmed the election of Ernst & Young AG as the auditor for the years 2025 and 2026.

-The body responsible for the management and control of Zürcher Kantonalbank Finance (Guernsey) Limited is the board of directors ("Board of Directors Guernsey").
+The body responsible for the management and control of ZKB Guernsey is the board of directors ("Board of Directors Guernsey").

 The Board of Directors Guernsey is responsible for all matters that are not delegated to another body of the company by law, the Articles of Association or other regulations.
-As the supreme management body, the Board of Directors Guernsey takes all fundamental decisions for ZKB Guernsey and is authorised to issue the necessary instructions.
-The Board of Directors Guernsey determines the organisational structure of ZKB Guernsey, the structure of the accounting department, the financial controls and the financial planning, in each case to the extent required for the management of ZKB Guernsey.
+As the supreme management body, the Board of Directors Guernsey takes all fundamental decisions for ZKB (Guernsey and is authorised to issue the necessary instructions.
+The Board of Directors Guernsey determines the organisational structure of ZKB (Guernsey, the structure of the accounting department, the financial controls and the financial planning, in each case to the extent required for the management of ZKB (Guernsey.
 It also appoints the persons responsible for the management and representation of the company.
 In addition, the Board of Directors Guernsey supervises the persons entrusted with the management of the company, in particular with regard to compliance with laws and regulations.
 It may also discharge the persons entrusted with the management of the company.

-The Board of Directors creates the annual report (annual report and annual financial statements) and prepares the shareholders meeting of the company, at which it submits for approval its proposals for the long-term objectives of ZKB Guernsey and the measures required to achieve them.
+The Board of Directors creates the annual report (annual report and annual financial statements) and prepares the shareholders meeting of the company, at which it submits for approval its proposals for the long-term objectives of ZKB (Guernsey and the measures required to achieve them.

-Board of Directors Guernsey
+L Board of Directors Guernsey